javier-cramirez/javier-cramirez/README.md

-hihi
+ I *love* sound --- ask me about anything (music, mixing, signal processing, etc.)

- I *love* sound --- currently a mixing n00b
+ Deep learning is also cool..
+I suppose.

 **Bonus points if you can guess the singer in my profile pic!**
 <!--